Beinsezii/quickdif/README.md

   - 1-click installer

 ## Installation
-You must have a recent Python version installed, likely at least 3.10+.
+You must have a recent Python version installed, at least 3.10+.
 In essence you just need to install `requirements.txt` for your environment of choice.

 #### Basic setup
 ```sh